-A certified copy confirming the notice has been recorded must be submitted to our office and a second copy posted at the job site.
+Two current certified copies confirming the notice has been recorded must be obtained.
+One certified copy must be submitted to our office and a second certified copy must be posted at the job site during inspections.
 This notice contains detailed information about the project such as property owner, financial institution, job site address, contractor, etc., and protects the property owner's title to the property.

 Certificate of Occupancy